SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 The integration example illustrated in this guide uses the authentication information specified in the custom properties of the Solace Resource Adapter.
 These authentication properties are used whenever Application Managed authentication is specified for a JCA resource.
 No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace 'MessageVPN' information for a connection is always retrieved from the Solace Resource Adapter configured properties, or the configured properties of the respective J2C resource.

 WebSphere supports configuration of Container-Managed authentication for J2C resources.
 The administrator of an EJB application can configure message broker sign-on credentials using a J2C authentication alias that is assigned to either a J2C activation specification or J2C connection factory.
 Solace JCA resource adapter supports authentication using the 'DefaultPrincipalMapping' mapping configuration alias.
-Refer to [WAS-REF] for more details on configuring J2C authentication data aliases.
+Refer to [WAS-REF]({{ site.links-was-reference }}){:target="_top"} for more details on configuring J2C authentication data aliases.

-The message broker supports a variety of client authentications schemes as described in [Solace-FG] in the Section “Client Authentication and Authorization”.
+The message broker supports a variety of client authentications schemes as described in the Solace documentation [Client Authentication and Authorization]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
 The Solace JCA resource adapter supports a subset of these schemes including `Basic` authentication and 'SSL Client Certificate' authentication.
 The default authentication scheme used by the Solace JMS Resource Adapter is AUTHENTICATION_SCHEME_BASIC.

 The value of the Solace Resource Adapter custom property 'extendedProps' is used to specify an alternate authentication scheme such as 'AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE'.
 The value of the custom property 'extendedProps' consists of a semi-colon separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
 You can specify the required properties for an alternate authentication scheme using this technique.
 Refer to the [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} for further details on the required JMS properties for configuring SSL client certificate authentication.